TapTrack/StandaloneCheckin-Command-Family/README.md

+# Deprecated - Refer to https://github.com/TapTrack/TCMPTappy-Android for the currently supported version of this command family.

 # Standalone Checkin Command Family
 Standalone Checkin command family for TappyBLE devices.
 Please see the TappyBLE project wiki for details on how to work with TappyBLE devices.